 Instagram is photo-oriented, so you should aim for eye catching, interesting and funny photos and look for popular hashtags to get your posts out there.
 Instagram is full of people looking for design and building inspiration for their homes, so posting before and after photos of jobs you’ve completed will draw interest in your work.

-Social media provides another way for people to get in touch, so don’t forget to respond quickly to all enquiries.
+Social media provides another way for people to get in touch, so don’t forget to respond quickly to your enquiries.
 Make sure you keep an eye on your accounts and are always quick to reply, as this will make you appear more reliable.